ga-curriculum/intro-to-ai-agentic-workflows/microlesson-01/README.md

 4. When a delay occurs, the **Customer Support Agent** steps in to provide proactive updates and manage customer inquiries.

 These agents share information dynamically.
 For example, when a product is trending and stock levels drop, the **Inventory Agent** triggers a restocking order, while the **Re

+- **Case Example**: ShopSmart uses AI agents for a range of applications:
+   - **Task Automation**: The agents automatically handle inventory updates and stock-level management, reducing manual effort and human error.
+   - **Conversational AI**: Customers interact with AI-powered chatbots that guide them through the shopping experience, from finding products to completing purchases.

 ### **VIII.
 Challenges and Emerging Trends in AI Agentic Workflows**